 Broadband – It’s important to get a working connection sorted in your house before you move in (how else will you procrastinate on Netflix?).
 Some providers offer broadband deals specifically aimed at students – they usually have shorter contract lengths, as you likely won’t need it for more than 9-12 months.
 Our page on student broadband goes through how to find a suitable deal

 Council Tax – If everyone in your house is a full-time student, you won’t have to pay council tax at all.
 Even if you’re living with someone who isn’t a full-time student, you may still qualify for a discount on your council tax.
 Gov.uk's web page has more info

 Contents insurance – Worried about your student house being broken into?
 Read our guide to students’ contents insurance.
 You might already have your possessions covered by your parents’ home insurance – otherwise, you might want to take out your own contents insurance

-You’ll also want to check that you have the best student bank account for you.
+You can also check that you have the best student bank account for you using our comparison tool.
 Many banks offer an interest-free overdraft to students, allowing you to dip into the red in the case of an unexpected expense or emergency.
 Overdrafts limits can differ, though, and you may need to arrange it first with your bank – so do check with them first.

 And although it’s oh-so tempting to splash the cash when you have the power of a student discount, it’s even more important to keep an eye out on your spending.
 Our page on budgeting tips for students goes into how to manage your money at uni.